Vehicles burned in Mexico to protest US water payment

 Photos from Delicias showed that demonstrators used heavy equipment to drag pickup trucks belonging to the national water commission to nearby train tracks where they were flipped over and and set afire.
 Someone, apparently demonstrators, also set fire to a building where the commission has its offices, and flames ravaged a series of toll booths on a nearby highway.

+Chihuahua state Gov. Javier Corral said the state was investigating those who instigated the “vandalism and violence” and pledged “the actions of the criminals will not go unpunished.”
+While Corral acknowledged there has been a large increase in water use in the area — including by farmers taking water they had no right to — he blamed Mexico’s federal government for mismanagement of water resources.

-Under the 1944 treaty, Mexico owes the United States about 405,000 acre-feet (500 million cubic meters) this year that must be paid by Oct.
+Under the 1944 treaty, Mexico owes the United States almost 400,000 acre-feet (486 million cubic meters) this year that must be paid by Oct.
 24. Payment is made by releasing water from dams in Mexico.
 Mexico has fallen badly behind in payments from previous years and now has to quickly catch up on water transfers.

 The expansion of water-hungry crops has meant that Mexico has used 71% of the northward-flowing Conchos River, while under the treaty it should use only 62% of the water, letting the rest of it flow into the Rio Bravo, also known as the Rio Grande, on the border.